jeff-bravo/BIGTREETECH-SKR-mini-E3/README.md

 # BIGTREETECH-SKR-mini-E3

+Version for Sovol SV01 use the firmware.bin file in root directory and place on sdcard.
+Follow article on www.cnx-software.com for complete instructions.

 BIGTREETECH SKR-mini-E3 motherboard is a ultra-quiet, low-power, high-quality 3D printing machine control board.
 It is launched by the 3D printing team of Shenzhen BIGTREE technology co., LTD. This board is specially tailored for Ender 3 printer, perfectly replacing the original Ender3 printer motherboard.